AtaGenix Laboratories

 What types of antigens can be used for polyclonal antibody production?

-AtaGenix specializes in producing polyclonal antibodies using various antigen types, including peptides, proteins, DNA, small molecules, and cell lysates.
-Our advanced facilities also support custom antigen production or the use of client-provided antigens.
+AtaGenix produces polyclonal antibodies using a wide range of antigen types, including proteins, peptides, DNA, small molecules, and cell lysates.
+Custom antigen production is available, or clients may provide their own antigens for immunization.

 How to optimize the polyclonal antibody production process?